 Why you need a permit

-In order to mitigate these potential impacts, we assess and charge for each permission application.
-The income from permissions goes directly to caring for our woodlands to ensure they are still there to be used for events and activities in the future.
+Where appropriate we will charge for applications and for the event itself to try and at least recover our costs.
+The income from permissions goes directly to caring for our woodlands and managing any impact, such as additional wear and tear, to ensure they are still there to be used for events and activities in the future.

-- If your event /activity will involve more than 10 people
+- Your event or activity will involve more than 25 people.

-- If you will be charging people for your event/activity
+- You will be charging people for your event or activity.

-- If your event /activity involves scientific research
+- Your event or activity involves scientific research.

 How to apply for a permit